Israel's military says ceasefire is back on as death toll from overnight strikes in Gaza reaches 81

 “What kind of a ceasefire is this?”
 Amna Qrinawi, a survivor, asked.

 Boak reported from Tokyo.
-Associated Press writers Julia Frankel, Josef Federman and Renata Brito in Jerusalem contributed to this report.
+Associated Press writers Kareem Chehayeb in Beirut, and Julia Frankel, Josef Federman and Renata Brito in Jerusalem contributed to this report.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war